bmk10/calculus_boss/README.md

 ### Output

-The script creates a new directory in the same directory as the script itself, with the same name as the first line of the input equation file.
+The script creates a new directory in the same directory as the script itself, with the same name as the first line of the input equation file (plus an underscore).
 All of the relevant images are then downloaded from wolframalpha.com and saved in that folder, then a PDF is generated and saved to the same folder.

 If the destination directory already exists (e.g. the script is run twice in a row with the same equation file for input) the directory and all its contents are deleted and a new directory created.